TUDelft-books/CSBB-textbook/book/_build/html/_sources/Quarter1/Week1_5.md

 - What is your strategy for considering people affected by your project, who don't have influence on it?

+## Weekly Submitted Assignments

+### Group
+Prepare an annotated list of your sources so far.
+What do you need to research still?

-### Written assignment:
+### Individual

--   How are the things that you are a stakeholder in related to your sense of identity\--who you are?
-Who you want to be?
+How are the things that you are a stakeholder in related to your sense of identity\--who you are?
+Who do you want to be? (½ page)

 ## References
+A handbook for [Stakeholder engagement](https://www.biodiversa.org/706/download) in research projects

+A great example of stakeholder engagement: [Lisa ten Brug: ObeCity, How neighbourhood design can reduce childhood obesity](https://thecityateyelevel.com/app/uploads/2019/11/Obecity.pdf)

+An interesting video on [citizens’ involvement in science projects changing the way we do science](https://collegedoctoral.psl.eu/formation-doctorale/ethique-et-integrite-scientifique/sensibilisation-a-lhistoire-lepistemologie-et-lethique-des-sciences/how-radical-forms-of-citizens-participation-in-science-transforms-the-way-we-conduct-research/#vid1top)